VR82/Hello-World/README.md

 # Hello-World
 Testing
-seeing if i can do this successfully.
+to see if i can do this successfully.